xmartlabs/android-snapshot-publisher/README.md

 The plugin uses [Git's pretty format] to retrieve the information about the current commit.
 If you want to modify it, you may want to use the same tool to do it.

-- `changelogFormat`: Specifies the changelog's variable format.
+- `commitHistoryFormat`: Specifies the `{commitHistory}` variable format.
-As `headerFormat` does, it uses [Git's pretty format] to create the changelog for the previous commits.
+As `headerFormat` does, it uses [Git's pretty format] to create the `commitHistory` for the previous commits.
-This changelog includes all commits from the last -not current- commit to `maxChangelogLines` commits before that.
+It includes all commits from the last -not current- commit to `maxCommitHistoryLines` commits before that.

-- `maxChangelogLines`: Indicates the number of commits included in `{changelog}`.
+- `maxCommitHistoryLines`: Indicates the number of commits included in `{commitHistory}`.

 - `outputFile`: The file where the release notes will be saved.
 By default this value is `null` and that means the release notes will be generated and delivered with the snapshot build but it will not be saved in the local storage.